If you or someone you know is in danger, call 911 now.

 A Anger > Rage, uncontrolled anger, seeking revenge.

 R Recklessness > Acting reckless or engaging in risky activities, seemingly without thinking.

 These warning signs were derived as a consensus from a meeting of internationally renowned clinical researchers held under the auspices of the American Association of Suicidology (AAS) in Wellesley, MA in November 2003.

 It is important to remember that for every person who loses their life to suicide, there are people left behind with many questions and feelings as a result of this one action.
 The AAS estimates that every suicide impacts an average of six people.
 This is a generalization, and each suicide can impact many, many people.
 If you or someone you know is grieving the loss of a person to suicide please call Third Level or the NSPL for support.

 We’re here for you.

-You may also call the National Suicide Prevention Lifeline, which Third Level is a part of, at 1-800-273-TALK (8255).
-A trained crisis counselor is available 24 hours a day to talk with you, work with you to ease your pain, help problem solve, find ways for you to cope, and identify referrals or next steps for continued help.
+If you have any questions, need help, or are in crisis, please call Third Level anytime at (800) 442-7315.
+A trained, compassionate counselor is available 24 hours a day to talk with you, work with you to ease your pain, help problem solve, find ways for you to cope, and identify referrals or next steps for continued help.

 Third Level is open 24 hours a day, 7 days a week, 365 days each year.
 Call or stop by anytime to talk.
-Text with a Counselor Monday – Friday, 11am-3pm. *Standard texting rates may apply.
+All calls are free and confidential.
+We only access caller-id if someone is in danger.